Synergy over Discrepancy: A Partition-Based Approach to Multi-Domain LLM Fine-Tuning: Related Works

 \subsection{LLM Fine-Tuning}

 The success of LLMs such as GPT-3~\citep{brown2020language}, LLaMA~\citep{touvron2023llama}, and Falcon~\citep{almazrouei2023falcon} has underscored the importance of \emph{efficient} fine-tuning.
 Fully updating model parameters incurs high computational costs~\citep{zhang2024llama,hu2021lora}, prompting parameter-efficient methods that modify only a small subset of parameters.
 Examples include adapter modules~\citep{houlsby2019parameter}, low-rank projections (LoRA)~\citep{hu2021lora}, and tightly integrated adapters for LLaMA~\citep{zhang2024llama}.
 However, most methods assume a single domain; adapting LLMs efficiently to multiple domains remains challenging.
+Another related field is continual learning~\citep{xu2025affordance}, but it assumes a sequential arrival of tasks, which differs from the setting in this paper.